8,063 views

 Panoramic view of Manali is spectacular on the drive enroute to Jobra, the starting point of Hampta Pass trek route

-Jobra is where the actual trek begins.
-The total distance of Hampta Pass trek is 35 km.
-At an altitude of 9,184 feet, a relaxed trek took us through the most beautiful forest area.
-The dense forest laden with pine trees, oak trees and maple trees, was mesmerizing!
-In the freshness of the pine trees, the cool air was filled with a beautiful scent, making the 5-hour trek route along the Hampta Pass a very relaxing experience.
-There are apple orchards along the way adding to the beauty of the place.
 We reached Sethan Village which was an 8-kilometer walk.
 This is the last village along this trek.
 From this point, accommodation at all campsites will be in tents as there are no civilizations settled beyond this point.
 All land beyond this point is a protected area and permissions are required from the forest department to venture into these areas.
 After a comfortably paced trek, we called it a day.
 Content with a satisfying day, we had a freshly cooked simple meal and retired for the day at Sethan.

 The feeling of being one with nature while trekking through this section of Hampta Pass trek route to Sethan Village is exhilarating

 On day 3, our route was from Sethan Village to Chika camp.
 Once we reached this section of the trek there were certain logistic facts that were laid out to us.
 There is no electricity beyond this point, so we have to optimize daylight, which means we rise at sunrise and retire at sunset.
-Our source of water were the numerous clear streams running along the route of the Hampta Pass trek.
+There is also no mobile connectivity beyond this point.
+Our source of water were the numerous clear streams running along the path of the Hampta Pass trek.
 The water was so clean and fresh, making for a "delicious drink".
 Everything was minimalistic but sufficient.
-Our journey from Sethan village to Chika camp took us to an elevation of 10,824 feet over a distance of eight kilometers.
-Trekking through verdant meadows and climbing up a hill, we arrived at a huge campsite, Chika.
-Surrounded by lush greenery with the sparkling Rani River flowing in the middle, it was the perfect place to camp for the night.
-After a simple warm meal, we spent some time bonding over a torch-enabled "campfire" before retiring for the night.

 The gushing streams along the Hampta Pass trek route were fun and adventurous to cross over